-If the lights on your washing machine come on, but it won’t operate, then it is clear that power is going through to it.
+If the lights on your washing machine come on but it won’t begin the washing cycle, it’s clear that power is going through to it.
 Therefore, the problem lies with the appliance itself.

 For safety reasons, modern washing machines are programmed to stop going into a cycle if the door is not shut properly.
 If there’s a problem with the door interlock, then the door could not be closing properly.

 Check if you can hear the door click into the close position.
 If it does, then it could be a problem with the wiring or the sensor which tells the machine the door has fully closed and a professional may need to take a look at the machine.

 If your washing machine won’t start, the above outlines some of the more common faults.
 However, there is a whole list of other potential causes which include a faulty heater or motor.